schlopp96/MyCaesarCipher/README.md

 > **_Not recommended._**

-1. Before use, navigate to intended installation location, and create a new directory.
+1. Before use, navigate to the intended installation location, and create a new directory.

-2. Either clone repository with the git client of your preference, or download and extract the source code `zip` archive from the ["releases"](https://github.com/schlopp96/MyCaesarCipher/releases) page, to the newly created directory.
+2. Either clone repository with the git client of your preference, or download and extract the source code `zip` archive from the ["[releases"](https://github.com/schlopp96/MyCaesarCipher/releases) page to the newly created directory.

 3. Install all dependencies for this package within said directory using: